Can a food allergy cause weight gain and what’s the deal with rotten gut bacteria, starving and weight gain? They are all REAL; not just in your head.

 When I was in college and the early years thereafter, I ate a lot of fat-free, sugar-free junk.

 I didn’t just eat a lot in general, but I ate a ton on a day-to-day basis because I physically felt hungrier than ever before.

 It was a rotten gut (I know because of the stench produced), and I was starving, constantly.
 Nothing ever made me feel full.

-Click HERE to save this post for later.
+Click HERE to save this post on can a food allergy cause weight gain for later.

 I gained weight (not astronomical, and I’m not here to complain about weight).

 Fast forward to the beginning of my 101 days of intense gut healing.
-I didn’t want to show a picture that day because I my gut was rotten (again, I knew from the stench around the house 🙂 ), I was starving, and the scale kept up going up-up-up each day.
+I didn’t want to show a picture that day because my gut was rotten (again, I knew from the stench around the house 🙂 ), I was starving, and the scale kept up going up-up-up each day.